cswanson618/DarkSkyProject/README.md

 Notes: Some parks have no user-reported data available and were excluded as a result.

 **Air Quality Index - Ground Level Ozone**\
-[Environmental Protection Agency](https://aqs.epa.gov/aqsweb/documents/data_api.html#annual) has monitoring centers located inside National Parks in addition to representative sites.
+The [US Environmental Protection Agency](https://aqs.epa.gov/aqsweb/documents/data_api.html#annual) has monitoring centers located inside National Parks in addition to representative sites.
 The query provides data on daily ground level ozone by each year.
-The Annual Summary Data By Box permits query by park coordindates with a range of 30 miles or +/-0.44 degrees of latitude and longtitude.
+The Annual Summary Data By Box permits query by park coordinates with a range of 30 miles or +/-0.44 degrees of latitude and longtitude.

 We downloaded the annual summary air quality dataset for 2015, 2016, 2017, 2018, and 2019.
 Note that, at first, we tried to get raw data by making API calls but that did not work in the end because number of calls exceeded the daily limit).
-Some National Parks have neither in-park monitoring or nearby representative sites and were excluded as a result.
+Some National Parks have neither in-park monitoring nor nearby representative sites and were excluded as a result.

 **Cloud Cover**\
 [Visual Crossing Weather](https://rapidapi.com/awigmore/api/visual-crossing-weather) through Rapid API offers daily historical weather by coordinates or City, State.
 Query by coordinates returned incomplete for the desired date range, however query by City, State provided complete results for the years 2015-2019.
 To determine the nearest city with the park coordinate, [CityPy](https://pypi.org/project/citipy/) was implemented.
 The corresponding City, State was then used to query Visual Crossing Weather.
 If a match is not found, Visual Crossing Weather searches a default radius up to 50,000 meters (equivalent to 30miles) within the specified location.
 The output data is a comma separated table format.
 The API has a rate-limit in effect, upon execution of the for loop, approximately 40 locations were returned.
 A second request must be carried out to complete the remaining list of City, State corresponding to parks.